 Berserk Button: Has several, including touching his beard, touching his mithril ring (see Grave Robbing below) and hearing some innocent words which phonetically sounds like "Nain-Insult" ("Nain" is the French for "Dwarf").

 Baleful Polymorph: he gets accidentally turned into a talking wild goose after Roger and Moumoune made him drink his potion, mistaking it for a treatment.
 He gets better.

-Butt Monkey: The group was once willing to send him fighting a Minotaurus in an attempt to get rid of him, and Zehirman punch him at least several times in almost every episode since his appearance.
+Butt Monkey: The group despises him so much they were once willing to send him fight a Minotaurus in an attempt to get rid of him, and Zehirman punches him at least several times in almost every episode since his appearance.
 Granted, he seriously has it coming.

 Crouching Moron, Hidden Badass: He is the designated Butt Monkey of the team and obviously not a fighter.
 Yet, when the team attempt to get rid of him by having him face a Minotaurus, he actually wins without even requiring to kill it.
 Plus he turns out to have a lot of useful items.

-Depraved Bisexual: Big time; to the point that when a mirror summon a mirror counterpart for each of the main characters, his counterpart was a pure, virgin woman.
+Depraved Bisexual: Big time; to the point that when the main characters a confronted to a mirror that summons their Foil counterparts, his counterpart was a pure, virgin woman.

 Dirty Old Monk: Parodied: almost everything he says is a Double Entendre about sex.
 The others are not oblivious to this, and often punish him for it.

 Heart Is an Awesome Power: he is a clerk of Travia, Goddess of Household.
 Seems pretty lame, right ?
 When he summons her for help, she appears, cleans the slaughter let by Belial and resurrect/heal all protagonists, down to causing Zarakaļ's leg to grow back.
 Just because she didn't like the mess